MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

 ## Release notes

 ### Current release: Version 0.4578.0

-- Added support for configuring Briefing Email for your organization at the user level with "Set-UserBriefingConfig" and "Get-UserBriefingConfig" cmdlets.
+- Added support for configuring the Briefing Email for your organization at the user level with **Set-UserBriefingConfig** and **Get-UserBriefingConfig** cmdlets.

-- Support for session cleanup using Disconnect-ExchangeOnline cmdlet.
-This cmdlet is V2 equivalent of "Get-PSSession | Remove-PSSession".
-In addition to cleaning up session object and local files, it also removes access token from cache which is used for authenticating against V2 cmdlets.
+- Support for session cleanup using **Disconnect-ExchangeOnline** cmdlet.
+This cmdlet is the V2 equivalent of `Get-PSSession | Remove-PSSession`.
+In addition to cleaning up session object and local files, it also removes the access token from cache, which is used for authenticating against V2 cmdlets.

-- You can now use FolderId as identity parameter in Get-ExoMailboxFolderPermission.
-You can get folderId using Get-MailboxFolder cmdlet.
-Below are the supported syntax for getting folder permissions -
+- You can now use `FolderId` as an identity parameter in **Get-EXOMailboxFolderPermission**.
+You can get the `FolderId` value using **Get-MailboxFolder**.
+For example:

-        > Get-MailboxFolderPermission -Identity <UPN>:<Folder-Path>
+  `Get-MailboxFolderPermission -Identity <UPN>:<Folder-Path>`

-        > Get-MailboxFolderPermission -Identity <UPN>:\<Folder-Id>
+  `Get-MailboxFolderPermission -Identity <UPN>:\<Folder-Id>`

-- Improved reliability of Get-ExoMailboxStatistics cmdlet as certain request routing errors which led to failures have been resolved
+- Improved reliability of **Get-EXOMailboxStatistics** as certain request routing errors which led to failures have been resolved.

-- Optimized memory usage when session is created by re-using any existing module with a new session instead of creating a new one every time session is imported
+- Optimized memory usage when a session is created by re-using any existing module with a new session instead of creating a new one every time session is imported.

 ### Previous releases

 #### Version 0.4368.1

 - Added support for Office 365 Security & Compliance Center PowerShell cmdlets using the **Connect-IPPSSession** cmdlet.

 - Hide the announcement banner using the _ShowBanner_ switch.
 Run the following command to hide the banner: